Thrush in pregnancy: Causes & home treatments

 Home treatments

-- Apple cider vinegar: Avoid using apple cider vinegar directly or as a rise, as improper dilution can irritiate sensitive tissues.
-Consult a healthcare provider before use.
+- Apple cider vinegar: Avoid direct or improper use; consult a healthcare provider before trying.

 When to consult a doctor?